The Mediterranean Sea: A Treasure to Protect

 - over 360 species of birds that come to breed

-It’s a bustling feeding and spawning ground for many fish.
 For example, the Eastern Atlantic bluefin tuna spawns right here in the Mediterranean, making the Balearic waters a super important place for their survival.
 However, not all the creatures are safe.
-The Mediterranean monk seal is one of the rarest animals in the world and sadly, it’s one of the most threatened mammals out there.

 - Schooling Around: Many fish in the Mediterranean, like sardines and anchovies, swim in large groups called schools.
 This helps them stay safe from predators!

-- Amazing Adaptations: The Mediterranean has unique fish species that can camouflage themselves to blend in with the reefs, like the clever scorpionfish.
+- Amazing Adaptations: The Mediterranean has unique fish species that can camouflage themselves to blend in with the reefs, like the clever scorpion fish.
 They can be tricky to spot!

 The Mediterranean Sea is not just a body of water; it’s a lively community of amazing creatures that need our help to thrive!

-A Cradle of Civilizations
+A Sea of Civilisations

 The Mediterranean Sea has been a vital link between different cultures for thousands of years.
-Ancient civilizations like the Egyptians, Greeks, and Romans flourished around its shores.
-Ships sailed across the Mediterranean, carrying goods, people, and ideas between different lands.
+Ancient civilisations like the Egyptians, Greeks, and Romans flourished around its shores.

-- The Romans called the Med 'Mare Nostrum', which means "Our Sea," highlighting its importance to their empire.
+- The Romans called the Med 'Mare Nostrum', Our Sea in Latin, highlighting its importance to their empire.

 - The Persian King Darius I dug a canal to connect the Red Sea and the Mediterranean Sea!